 Tango is not only a fascinating dance but also a fascinating philosophy, culture and lifestyle.
-The search of tango is the search of connection, love, unity, beauty, harmony and humanity, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
-The world divides us as individuals, but tango unites us as a community and people.
+The search of tango is the search of humanity, connection, love, unity, harmony and beauty, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
+The world divides us as individuals, but tango unites us as a team, community and people.
 In tango we are not individualists, feminists, nationalists, liberals, conservatives, Democrats, Republicans, etc., but interconnected and interdependent members of the human family.
-Tango calls us to tear down the walls, to build bridges, and to regain humanity through connection, cooperation, reconciliation and compromise.
+Tango calls us to tear down the walls, to build bridges, and to regain humanity through connection, cooperation, accommodation, reconciliation and compromise.
 It is a dance that teaches the world to love.

 March 15, 2010

 I don’t know her name.
 She looked like in her early 30s, sitting with her girl friend who was about the same age.
 They sat across the floor in the women’s section, chatting and not dancing.
 I had an impression that they came not for dancing but watching other people dance and spending some time together, which is not uncommon in Buenos Aires.

 While they were talking, she looked at me.
 But I didn’t pay enough attention because I didn’t think she wanted to dance.
 It was more like that she happened to look at my direction while chatting with her girl friend.
 I ignored her and searched for other prospective partners.
 Occasionally, her girl friend went to dance, but she never took any invitation, just sat there watching.
 When her girl friend returned they resumed their conversation.